Speakers are invited to submit

 Of special interest are presentations

-that link deep mathematical theories to problems in contemporary IT (which may not
+that link deep mathematical theories to problems in contemporary IT (may not

 be typically taught to IT professionals).
 Some

-examples may include presentations on the wavelet theory of Yves Meyer, and the work of Dan Spielman,
+examples may include presentations on wavelet theory of Yves Meyer, and the work of Dan Spielman,

 which includes many groundbreaking contributions to theoretical computer